ryancdickson/crp-staging/content/index.md

 To qualify as a dedicated TLS server authentication PKI hierarchy under this policy:

 1. All corresponding unexpired and unrevoked subordinate CA certificates operated beneath an Applicant root CA certificate MUST:
-    - when disclosed to the CCADB…
-        - **before June 15, 2025**, include the extendedKeyUsage extension and (a) only assert an extendedKeyUsage purpose of id-kp-serverAuth OR (b) only assert extendedKeyUsage purposes of id-kp-serverAuth and id-kp-clientAuth.
+    -  if disclosed to the CCADB **before June 15, 2025**: include the extendedKeyUsage extension and (a) only assert an extendedKeyUsage purpose of id-kp-serverAuth OR (b) only assert extendedKeyUsage purposes of id-kp-serverAuth and id-kp-clientAuth.
-        -  **on or after June 15, 2025**, include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
+    -  if disclosed to the CCADB **on or after June 15, 2025**: include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.
     -  NOT contain a public key corresponding to any other unexpired or unrevoked certificate that asserts different extendedKeyUsage values.
 2. All corresponding unexpired and unrevoked subscriber (i.e., TLS server authentication) certificates MUST include the extendedKeyUsage extension and only assert an extendedKeyUsage purpose of id-kp-serverAuth.